Differences Between PVC & Composite Decking

 How much does a PVC deck cost?
 There is no simple answer because it depends on the quality of the materials.
 Some materials enjoy greater levels of protection from the elements than others, and PVC decking prices in particular can vary widely.
 But in general:

-- The average price of PVC decking is $9 and $15 per square foot.
+- The average price of PVC decking ranges between $10 and $15 per square foot.

 The lifespan of decking will depend on the quality of the material, and the basic manufacturing process employed.
 Generally, the average lifespan will usually fall in line with any associated warranties, but it’s important to note what the warranty covers.
 If you’re looking at products with an excellent extended warranty, you’ll find most composite decking is around 25-30 years.
 Both types of products offer warranties that could potentially last longer than treated lumber framing and, as such, is one of the most important considerations when choosing between wood decking and manufactured decking.